johan-maki/MittSchema/WEEKEND_FAIRNESS_IMPLEMENTATION.md

 ## Configuration

 The weekend fairness objective is automatically enabled when using the Gurobi optimizer.
-The relative weight (2) balances weekend fairness against other objectives:
+The relative weight (4) balances weekend fairness against other objectives:

 - **Higher weight**: More emphasis on weekend fairness
 - **Lower weight**: Less emphasis on weekend fairness

-The current weight of 2 provides good weekend distribution without compromising shift coverage or critical fairness requirements.
+The current weight of 4 provides excellent weekend distribution while maintaining optimal coverage and fairness requirements.